peterurk/Cipher/README.md

 # Cipher PHP Class

 This is a class I wrote to encrypt and decrypt everything you can possibly imagine.
 In the tests folder you will find an encryption and a decryption example.
+Examples rely on Composer's autoloader.
+After cloning the repository run `composer dump-autoload` so the generated autoload files are available.

 ## Installation